 General Management (except UK, Ireland, Scandinavia, Japan)

 Both as the soloist of an international orchestra and as a sought-after chamber musician, Daishin Kashimoto is a regular guest of major concert halls around the globe.
-In his decade-plus role as first concert master of the Berliner Philharmoniker, his tremendous wealth of experience also benefits him in his solo role, at which he, with a wide repertoire ranging from classical to new music, is equally adept.
+In his decadelong role as first concert master of the Berliner Philharmoniker, this tremendous wealth of experience also benefits him in his equally adept role as a soloist, where he plays a wide repertoire ranging from classical to new music.

-Daishin Kashimoto has guested with the NHK Symphony Orchestra, the Boston Symphony Orchestra, the Orchestre National de France, the Bavarian, Hessian, and West German Radio Symphony Orchestras, the Orchestre de la Suisse Romande, and with the St. Petersburg Philharmonic Orchestra, as well as under conductors such as Mariss Jansons, Seiji Ozawa, Lorin Maazel, Yehudi Menuhin, Paavo Järvi, Myung-Whun Chung, Daniel Harding, and Philippe Jordan.
-He has also performed as a soloist for the Berliner Philharmoniker, giving concerts such as Mozart's Sinfonia concertante at the Grafenegg and Lucerne festivals in 2015, Prokofiev's Violin Concerto No. 1 in 2014 under the direction of Sir Simon Rattle, and Tchaikovsky's Sérénade mélancolique and the Valse Scherzo at the Berlin Waldbühne in 2012.
+Daishin Kashimoto has appeared with the NHK Symphony Orchestra, Boston Symphony Orchestra, Orchestre National de France, the Bavarian, Hessian, and West German Radio Symphony Orchestras, the Orchestre de la Suisse Romande, and the St Petersburg Philharmonic Orchestra under conductors such as Mariss Jansons, Seiji Ozawa, Lorin Maazel, Yehudi Menuhin, Paavo Järvi, Myung-Whun Chung, Daniel Harding, and Philippe Jordan.
+He can also be heard as a soloist in concerts with the Berliner Philharmoniker.
+Past engagements include Mozart's Sinfonia Concertante at the Grafenegg and Lucerne Festivals, Prokofiev's Violin Concerto No. 1 under the baton of Sir Simon Rattle, and Tchaikovsky's Sérénade Mélancolique and Valse Scherzo at Berlin's Waldbühne.

 His parents introduced him to various instruments early on, with the three-year-old opting for the violin and receiving his first lessons in Tokyo.
 After moving to the United States, Daishin Kashimoto was accepted, at the tender age of seven, as the youngest student to ever attend Julliard School's pre-college program; at age eleven he transferred to the Lübeck University of Music under Zakhar Bron, before becoming a student of Rainer Kussmaul at the Freiburg University of Music from 1999 to 2004.
 He also had great success in major competitions as a teenager, taking first prize at the Menuhin Junior International Competition in 1993, the Cologne Violin Competition in 1994, and in 1996 at the Vienna Fritz Kreisler and the Long-Thibaud Competitions.
 Daishin Kashimoto has been the artistic director of the Le Pont Music Festival in Ako and Himeji (Japan) since 2007.
 He plays an Andrea Guarneri violin from 1674.